JonKing93/pfdf/docs/tutorials/assessment.rst

 We'll start by defining two parameters:

-.. include:: download/code/assessment.py
+.. include:: scripts/assessment.py
     :code:
-    :start-line: 23
+    :start-line: 24
-    :end-line: 25
+    :end-line: 26

 Here, ``min_area_km2`` defines the minimum catchment area (in km^2).
 Smaller catchments are usually too small to be able to generate a debris-flow.
 The ``min_burned_area_km2`` parameter defines the minimum burned catchment area (also km^2).
 Catchments with smaller burned areas are negligibly affected by the fire.
 We can combine these thresholds with the various flow accumulation rasters to generate the network delineation mask.

-We've expressed these parameters in terms of areas, but the :ref:`accumulation <pfdf.watershed.accumulation>` function accumulates pixels, rather than areas.
-To accommodate this, we'll next convert our areas to pixel counts:

-.. include:: download/code/assessment.py
+.. include:: scripts/assessment.py
     :code:
-    :start-line: 46
-    :end-line: 49

-We can now use these pixel counts to start building raster masks:

-.. include:: download/code/assessment.py
-    :code:
-    :start-line: 65
+    :start-line: 62
-    :end-line: 69
+    :end-line: 66

 The ``large_enough`` mask indicates catchments that are large enough to generate debris flow, and the ``below_retainment`` mask indicates areas that are below a retainment feature.
 The ``below_burn`` mask indicates areas that may have altered debris-flow hazards.
 We'll combine the ``below_burn`` mask with the fire perimeter mask to generate an ``at_risk`` mask.
-This is not stricly necessary, as there may be areas within the perimeter that aren't below any burned area.
+This is not strictly necessary, as there may be areas within the perimeter that aren't below any burned area.
 However, removing segments within the perimeter can sometimes cause confusion from a communication standpoint, as stakeholders may interpret the missing segments as an incomplete assessment.
 We use the perimeter because this tutorial is focused on hazard assessments, but note that this may not be necessary for all cases:

 .. tab-set::